klewer-martin/sav/README.md

-# Sorting Algorithms Visualized [ WIP ]
+# SAV - Sorting Algorithms Visualized

-The idea is to make a visual program that shows how an array is being sorted
+The idea is to develop a visual program that shows how an array is being sorted